 We, along with our managers, tenants and borrowers in the United States, are subject to or impacted by extensive and complex federal, state and local healthcare laws and regulations, including laws and regulations relating to quality of care, licensure and certificates of need ("CON"), conduct of operations, government reimbursement, such as Medicare and Medicaid, fraud and abuse, qualifications of personnel, appropriateness and classification of care, adequacy of plant and equipment and data privacy and cybersecurity.
 In our SHOP segment, these laws and regulations typically apply directly to us and our senior housing communities, where we generally hold the applicable healthcare licenses.
 In some instances, we enroll in government reimbursement programs, such as Medicaid.
 In our other segments, our tenants and borrowers are typically subject to these laws and regulations.
 Imposition of sanctions associated with these laws and regulations could adversely affect the tenant's or borrower's ability to satisfy its obligations to us.
-See "Risk Factors-Risks Related to Our Business Operations and Strategy-Our operating assets may expose us to various operational risks, liabilities and claims that could adversely affect our ability to generate revenues or increase our costs and could adversely affect our business, financial condition and results of operations" and "Risk Factors-Risks Related to Our Business Operations and Strategy-If our managers', tenants' or borrowers' financial condition or business prospects deteriorate, our business, financial condition and results of operations and "Risk Factors-Risks Related to Our Business Operations and Strategy-If our managers', tenants' or borrowers' financial condition or business prospects deteriorate, our business, financial condition and results of operations and "Risk Factors-Risks Related to Our Business Operations could be adversely affected" included in Part I, Item 1A of this Annual Report.
+See "Risk Factors-Risks Related to Our Business Operations and Strategy-Our operating assets may expose us to various operational risks, liabilities and claims that could adversely affect our ability to generate revenues or increase our costs and could adversely affect our business, financial condition and results of operations," and "Risk Factors-Risks Related to Our Business Prospects deteriorate, our business, financial condition and results of operations, and "Risk Factors-Risks Related to Our Business could be adversely affected" included in Part I, Item 1A of this Annual Report.

 Healthcare laws and regulations are wide-ranging, and noncompliance may result in the imposition of civil, criminal, and administrative penalties, including: the loss or suspension of accreditation, licenses or CONs; suspension of or non-payment for new admissions; denial of reimbursement; fines; suspension, decertification, or exclusion from federal and state healthcare programs; or facility closure.
-Changes in laws or regulations, reimbursement policies, enforcement activity and regulatory non-compliance by us or our managers, tenants or borrowers could have a significant effect on our and their operations and financial condition, which in turn may adversely impact us, as detailed below and set forth under "Risk Factors-Our Legal, Compliance and Regulatory Risks" in Part I, Item 1A of this Annual Report.
+Changes in laws or regulations, reimbursement policies, enforcement activity and regulatory non-compliance by us or our managers, tenants or borrowers could have a significant effect on our and their operations and financial condition, which in turn may adversely impact us, as detailed below and set forth under "Risk Factors -Our Legal, Compliance and Regulatory Risks" in Part I, Item 1A of this Annual Report.